Yolt - The smart money app | Free, simple & easy to use

 - It looks good.
-All your data is shown in colourful charts and graphs (and almost makes banking fun!).
+All your data is shown in colourful charts and graphs (these almost make banking fun!).

-- Categorises the money in your account, showing what’s needed for bills and what you can still spend.
+- It categorises the money in your account, showing what’s needed for bills and what you can still spend.

 - It will analyse how you spend and show you the best banking products for you.